Cannot open a saved Answer that contains a formula

 There are data type conversion formulas available to make this easier.
 To view them and their syntax, open the Formula Assistant, and expand the section called Conversion.

-Save the worksheet by clicking Save.
+Save the Worksheet by selecting Save.

-Now you will be able to open the answer that was created on top of the worksheet.
+Now you will be able to open the Answer that was created on top of the Worksheet.